AdobeDocs/campaign.en/help/common/delivery/using/personalizing-url-tracking.md

 >[!NOTE]
 >
 >The management of images in emails is also configured in this window.
-See [Adding images](defining-the-email-content.md#adding-images).
+See [this page](email/defining-the-email-content.md#adding-images).

 ![](assets/s_ncs_user_email_del_tracking_ico.png)